Mil-ex/DataArchitect_Udacity_Nanodegree/Course2_DesigningDataSystems/README.md

 # Designing Data Systems

 In this chapter, I covered key foundational concepts of data architecture and its business impact, followed by deep dives into data staging, operational data stores (ODS), and building a data warehouse (DWH).
 These lessons set the stage for the final project by ensuring a clear understanding of the data flow and system design.
-Through the course Snowflake - a cloud-based platform has been used.
+Through this course Snowflake - a cloud-based platform has been used.

 ## Key Concepts Learned